 To complete addiction treatment and maintain recovery, it’s best if individuals maintain good physical, mental, and spiritual health.
-This is because many of the underlying issues that cause a person to turn to substance misuse are due to poor physical and mental health in addition to feeling incomplete in one’s soul.
-Because of how much of an impact the condition of the mind, body, and soul can have on the habits of one struggling with addiction, not maintaining good physical, mental, and spiritual health in addiction recovery can also lead to relapse.
-This is especially true when it comes to one’s spiritual health as spirituality and addiction go hand and hand.
+This is because many of the underlying issues that cause a person to turn to substance misuse are due to poor physical, spiritual and mental health.
+Poor spiritual health can especially impact one’s addiction treatment and recovery.
+This is because the science of spirituality and addiction go hand and hand.

 Even if a person isn’t religious, he or she can still be spiritual, particularly while in addiction treatment or recovery.
 This is because there is a difference between spirituality and religion.